DevJSter/StealthPass-Docs/Readme.md

 ### Protocol Architecture and User Flow

-StealthPass's architecture leverages the combined power of EDU Chain Blockchain, Inco's encrypted storage, and Hyperlane's cross-chain messaging to create a seamless event ticketing experience.
+StealthPass's architecture leverages the combined power of MantleSepolia Blockchain, Inco's encrypted storage, and Hyperlane's cross-chain messaging to create a seamless event ticketing experience.
 The protocol's user flow ensures a smooth interaction for organizers and attendees, from ticket purchases to verifications:

 1. **User Registration**: Users can connect wallets using Privy or generate local wallets for anonymous interactions.
-2. **Ticket Storage**: Credentials, such as NFTs and USDC, are securely stored on EDU Chain Blockchain.
+2. **Ticket Storage**: Credentials, such as NFTs and USDC, are securely stored on MantleSepolia Blockchain.
 Encrypted ticket data is offloaded to Inco, functioning as an IPFS-like storage but with enhanced privacy features.
 3. **Verification Process**: During verification, the organizer uses re-encryption calls via the Inco gateway to validate encrypted credentials.
 This ensures privacy while enabling seamless event access.
-4. **Composable Computations**: EDU Chain Blockchain enables advanced computations with encrypted data, allowing features like lotteries, identity management
+4. **Composable Computations**: MantleSepolia Blockchain enables advanced computations with encrypted data, allowing features like lotteries, identity management, and more.